Table of Contents Show

 Keep the apartment in good condition.Keep the apartment in good condition.

-On moving in it’s a good idea to take photos and document the original state of the apartment.
+On moving in, it’s a good idea to take photos and document the original state of the apartment.
 Prevents any issues raised if there’s a dispute later about whether something was there before or after you moved.
 When it’s time to move out, patch up any holes left from nails or other small changes made over your time there.
 It’s also a good idea to do a walk-through of the apartment with your landlord before departure so you can be sure you’re both on the same page.